top of page

 Potomac Horse Fever Life Cycle.jpg

 Unfortunately, this disease can be fatal if not treated appropriately and immediately.
-Some horses may have only mild signs of disease, and a diagnosis is never sought due to quick recovery.
-Treatment consists of a specific antibiotic to combat infection, as well as aggressive IV fluid therapy, anti-endotoxic doses of anti-inflammatory drugs, gut protectants, cold therapy for feet, etc. Often this type of aggressive treatment is difficult to accomplish on farm and horses are frequently referred to a hospital setting.
+Some horses may have only mild signs of disease, and a diagnosis is not sought due to quick recovery.
+Treatment consists of a specific antibiotic to combat infection, as well as aggressive IV fluid therapy, anti-endotoxic doses of anti-inflammatory drugs, gut protectants, cold therapy for hooves, etc. Often this type of aggressive treatment is difficult to accomplish on farm and horses are frequently referred to a hospital setting.

 bottom of page